 The latest evidence suggests that the benefits of drinking alcohol for heart health are less than previously thought.
-Benefits are seen at low levels of consumption (less than five units, or two and a half/three drinks a week) and only in specific population groups, whereas a healthy diet and lifestyle can protect most people against both cancer and heart disease.
+Benefits are seen at low levels of consumption (less than 5 units, or 2.5–3 drinks a week) and only in specific population groups, whereas a healthy diet and lifestyle can protect most people against both cancer and heart disease.

 Alcohol can be surprisingly high in calories.
 They are often called ‘empty calories’ because alcoholic drinks don’t contain vital nutrients such as protein, vitamins or fibre.
 The lack of fibre means it is easy to drink large volumes without feeling full.

 |% of people who drank in previous week1|

 Of the people in this survey, those aged 45 to 64 years old were most likely to have had a drink in the last week.
 Those in the 16 to 24 years age group were the least likely to have had a drink.